 Duplicate Referrals: This type of fraud occurs when the same person signs up as a referral more than once.
 Our fraud rules can check for duplicate email addresses, external IDs, and phone numbers.

 Blocklisted Domains: Some domains send spam or low quality traffic or are used solely for the purpose of sharing links/codes.
 We are able to blocklist specific domains.
 If you would like to blocklist a certain domain, please get in touch with customer support.

-Direct Add Referral Limits: When using Member Portal 2.0 with Direct Add, you can choose to limit the amount of referrals each member can submit per day and per month.
-By default, these fraud rules are set to "No Limit".
-Simply uncheck No Limit and add a Per day limit and a Per month limit as desired.
+Direct Add Referral Limits: While using the Direct Add share block, you can choose to limit the amount of referrals each member can submit per day and per month.
+These fraud rules are turned ON by default.

 When a new program is added, we apply default fraud rules.
 These defaults are considered to be a good balance of security without a high risk of false positives.
 To view and change these rules, navigate to the Additional Options section of the program editor.

 Within Referral Rock, you can see the history of all fraud by going to Logs > Fraud Events or by clicking here.

 This page gives you detail on which referrals were affected by your fraud rules, and which were allowed or blocked dependent on your rule setup.
 We suggest reviewing this page periodically to review your fraud rule setup's effectiveness.
 In addition, if you see multiple fraud attempts from the same user, you are able to warn them or disable their program access.